Store-Supply-Website/Store-Supply-Website-Server/README.md

 # Store-Supply-Website-Server
 Group Members:Chenjie Bei, Yan Wang, Yutong Shang
+## Iteration2 achievement  <br />

+1.Front End: <br />
+a.Create Commodity pag, Navigation bar, sign in page, register page, user profile page.
+These are all pages <br />
+b.Implement Material UI in all pages and make sure the style in all pages are consistent. <br />
+2.Back End: <br />
+a.Complete in implementing CRUD operation.
+Create implement API in GET and POST methods.
+Use Get to get user's profile info and supplies info that users post.
+Both home page, commodity page and user profile page will use GET method to get either suppies info and user info.
+Add supply button and Edit user info button will use Post method to add into database. <br />
+3.Front end and backend are deployed to heroku. <br />
 ## Iteration1 achievement  <br />
 1. We divided the project to two repo: Server and Client <br/>
 2. Set up MongoDB and Express <br/>